MicrosoftDocs/winrt-api/windows.media.core/videotrack_supportinfo.md

 # Windows.Media.Core.VideoTrack.SupportInfo

 ## -description
 Gets support information for the [VideoTrack](videotrack.md).
-This information includes the status of the video decoder, information about any audio degradation applied by the decoder, and the status of the [MediaSource](mediasource.md) with which the video track is associated.
+This information includes the status of the video decoder and the status of the [MediaSource](mediasource.md) with which the video track is associated.

 ## -property-value
 The support information for the [VideoTrack](videotrack.md).